KukkiiNeko/koreader-user-patches-collection/README.md

-# KOReader Catified User Patches
+# KOReader Catified User Patches and more

 This is a Collection of patches I use and have catified.
 Author credit goes to the respective users.